sgago/algomon/readme.md

 increment(1), increment(1), increment(1) => 3

 ##### Back to causal consistency
 Back to causal consistency.
-Causal maintains happend-before order (the causal order) among operations.
-This makes causal attrative for many applications because:
+Causal maintains happened-before order (the causal order) among operations.
+This makes causal attractive for many applications because:
 - It's consistent "enough" and easier to work on the eventual consistency.
 - Allows building a system that's available and partition tolerant.